hyuwah/hyuwah.github.io/README.md

 * TODO: explain timelines Usage
 * TODO: explain gulp workflow (local development)
 * TODO: explain jade and scss Usage

+All `.html` files that have `.jade` files on `_jadefiles/` directory are auto-generated, don't directly edit it, edit the respective `.jade` files instead.

 ## Credits